Techie5879/SnapScribe/Backend_resources.md

 - [Fetch API MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) - The MDN Web Docs guide to the Fetch API, a modern browser feature for making asynchronous HTTP requests.

 - [Asynchronous JavaScript](https://www.freecodecamp.org/news/asynchronous-javascript) - Lean about Promises, Callbacks, and asynchronous code handling in JavaScript.
 You will be able to apply this in React after that.

+## API Resources
+Learn about APIs, their types.
+Specifically the REST API design is very useful.
+Learn that by Googling.
+You will be building the API with Flask.
+But getting some theory in your head won't hurt, but don't spend much time on this.

+[Postman](https://www.postman.com/) - Good tool for testing API routes with various types of input.
+You can learn how to use this for API testing by Googling and YouTube.